artghieri/A-Introduction-to-Python-3/guide.md

 Python follows the following rules for implicit type conversions:

 - **Conversion to a Common Type:**
 When combining values of different types, Python automatically converts them to a common type.
-For example, if the expression involves a combination of int and float, the result is automatically promoted to float.
+For example, an integer (`int`) combined with a floating-point number (`float`), the result is automatically promoted to `float`.

 - **Specific Type Promotion:**
 For pairs of operands with different types, the result takes the type that has higher capacity.
-For instance, if one operand is of type float and the other is of type int, the result will be of type float.
+For instance, if one operand is of type `float` and the other is of type `int`, the result will be of type `float`.

+#### Example of Implicit Conversion
 ```python
 a = 7
 print(type(a))  # <class 'int'>